 So how does it work?

-We are different from other volunteer programmes.
-While most organisations aim to retain their volunteer base our aim is to upskill, retrain and equip our volunteers to be able to do bigger and better things.
-Volition volunteers have the support of our extensive and AWARD WINNING Employer Partnership – businesses that go the extra mile, simply because they want to.
-They bring a wide range of added value to the support we can offer volunteers such as work related training, mock interviews, and mentoring.
+Volition is different from other volunteer programmes, while most organisations aim to retain their volunteer base our aim is to upskill, retrain and equip our volunteers to be able to do bigger and better things.
+Volition volunteers have the support of our extensive and award winning employer partnerships.
+We work with businesses that go the extra mile, simply because they want too.
+Our partners bring a wide range of added value to the support we can offer volunteers such as work related training, mock interviews, and mentoring.

-We are different from other employability programmes.
 Volition volunteers are exactly that – volunteers.
 Our volunteers are not ‘clients’ or ‘customers’, it is their own decision to choose and commit to being a volunteer.
-Volunteers can stay with us as long as they want to, and return to us whenever they need us.
+Volunteers can stay with us as long as they want to and return to us whenever they need us.
 In fact some volunteers who have found a job as a result of our support, still volunteer with us or mentor other volunteers.
 There are no goodbyes!

 We are a small team working nationally and based at Manchester Cathedral.
 We are dedicated to establishing the Volition model across the UK.
 With support from strategic partners we secure local commitment to make each programme work in each city.
 Volition is not a religious body.
 As a Charitable Incorporated Organisation (CIO) we welcome all volunteers regardless of age, gender, religion, disability or sexual orientation.